semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-introduction.md

 <AddDemoProject />

-You have now successfully run Semgrep Pro Engine and Pro rules on a codebase.
+You have now successfully run Semgrep Pro Engine and Pro rules on a project.

 ## Additional information